MsureCFD/FVM_Flow3D_taichi/README.md

 `dt = 0.001` is the time interval for the simualtion. ***Please pay attention to the CFL condition***.

+`use_multigrid = False ` is the switch of multigrid preconditor.
+Because there's something wrong with the boudanry coefficients for the multigrid preconditor, setting it to false is betetr, or there could be problems.
+This will be fixed later.

 ### Mesh parameters
 `n = ti.Vector([32,32,16])` is the number of cells in three directions, not including the ghost cells 0 and n+1.